 48. Fiona Stewart (Email & via HYS) Not prepared to pay large contribution and request funding be obtained from other sources including Federal, State, Council and government grants.
 Public road adjoining beach is important infrastructure for residents, holiday makers and surf lifesavers.
 Response/ Comment: Noted 49.
 Ron Morrison Believe Council acquired 20ft of land in 1966 and therefore landowners became adjacent land holders to Council and Government land.
 Council took over the responsibility for this land and provided sewer and water infrastructure and later provision of telephone and internet servicing and therefore residents have no responsibility for it any longer.
 80% benefit to land holders is conjecture and no benefit will be derived from it.
 Will not pay any money towards any model of funding and believe it should be paid for by all ratepayers of PMHC.
 Council need to own up to their responsibilities.
-Illaroo Road/Bundella Ave see great movement from cars, bikes, walkers, prams and buses and for safety of all, there needs to be footpaths which would be beneficial to all.
-Response / Noted the disagreement with the benefit sh Comment : frontage options. isagreement with the benefit shares and metre ions.
-Noted the re residents. equest for funding to come from the wider LGA here.
-As suc consultation Council mee funding or th Council has not made a decision on where to from ch, the feedback from this round of community will be taken to Council at the ordinary April eting before any decisions are made regarding ne construction of the wall.
-The suggested ideas will ed at this time.
+Illaroc Road/Bundella Ave see great movement from cars, bikes, walkers, prams and buses and for safety of all, there needs to be footpaths which would be beneficial to all.
+Response / Noted the disagreement with the benefit shares and me Comment : frontage options.
+Noted the request for funding to come from the wider LGA residents. here.
+As suc consultation Council mee funding or th this time Council has not made a decision on where to from ore.
+As such, the feedback from this round of community insultation will be taken to Council at the ordinary April buncil meeting before any decisions are made regarding nding or the construction of the wall.
+The suggested ideas will be considered at this time.